onwidget/astrowind/src/content/post/landing.md

 **Focus**: Presents the product or service transparently and attractively.

-**Key Distinctive Feature**: While 'Long-form Sales Landing Pages' aim to persuade through narratives and overcoming objections.
+**Key Differentiator**: While 'Long-form Sales Landing Pages' aim to persuade through narratives and overcoming objections.
 'Product Details Landing Pages' focus on presenting the product or service in a clear and detailed manner.

 **Example**: A tech website detailing a new laptop's specifications, unique features, comparisons with previous models, and user reviews.